wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 Data is at the center of everything that a business does today, and it powers the insights that can drive what the business should do tomorrow.
 To thrive and grow, businesses need to capture, analyze, predict, present, and report data and do it all with a high level of agility.

-With Power Platform, you can:
+With Microsoft Power Platform, you can:

 - Access data from the platform by using connectors.
 - Store data in the platform by using Microsoft Dataverse.

 ## APIs

-Power Platform uses REST APIs to communicate between apps and data and to perform management activities.
+Microsoft Power Platform uses REST APIs to communicate between apps and data and to perform management activities.
 REST APIs are built on open standards.
 You can compose HTTP requests for specific operations or use libraries from other sources to generate classes for whatever language or platform you want.

 Connectors and Dataverse use REST API and OData for requests and data.

 ## Dataverse vs. connectors

-Connectors allow you to take advantage of Power Platform without moving your data.
+Connectors allow you to take advantage of Microsoft Power Platform without moving your data.
 Power BI, Power Apps, and Power Automate use connectors, which allows you to analyze, act, and automate across data and services.

 With connectors, you can: